01Explain Why You Need to Transfer the Call

 02Give Your Information First

 Always give callers your name and extension just in case you get disconnected.
-This lets them know that you're personally concerned about their situation.
+It lets them know that you're personally concerned about their situation.
 You also want to prevent a situation where a caller is disconnected and has to start all over again from scratch, explaining the situation to yet another company representative.
 You should also tell callers the name of the person or department you're transferring them to, and give that extension number as well.
 No matter what business you are in, everyone is in the business of good customer service.

 03Ask Permission to Initiate the Transfer